SCN Co-op Award

-The SCN Undergraduate Research Training/Co-op awards provides $10,000 in salary support for an undergraduate/ co-op student to work on a stem cell-focused research project in the lab of a SCN PI over two four-month work terms (which may be contiguous), which MUST occur between the period of April 1, 2014 – March 31, 2015 (applications with a proposed end date after March 31, 2015 will not be considered in this competition).
-In addition, the SCN Undergraduate Research Training/Co-op awards also covers the travel and accommodation costs for the student to present their research at a subsequent Till & McCulloch Meeting (TMM) that overlaps or immediately follows the term of this award.
-The TMM travel award is contingent on the undergraduate/co-op student submitting an abstract for presentation (oral or poster) at the AGM.
-Note that the next Till & McCulloch Meeting is scheduled for October 23-25, 2013 in Banff.
+The SCN Co-op awards provides $10,000 in salary support for an undergraduate co-op student to work on a stem cell-focused research project in the lab of a SCN PI over two four-month work terms (which may be contiguous), which MUST occur between the period of April 1, 2014 – March 31, 2015 (applications with a proposed end date after March 31, 2015 will not be considered in this competition).
+In addition, the SCN Co-op awards also covers the travel and accommodation costs for the student to present their research at the upcoming 2014 Till & McCulloch Meetings (TMM2014) in Ottawa on October 27-29, 2014.
+The TMM2014 travel award is contingent on the awardee submitting an abstract for presentation (oral or poster) at the Meetings.

-- Applicants must be working towards their undergraduate degree at a Canadian university enrolled in either an undergraduate or co-operative program for the entire duration of their first work term.
+- Applicants must be working towards their undergraduate degree at a Canadian university enrolled in a co-operative program for the entire duration of their two work terms.
 Awardees cannot be enrolled in a graduate program at any point while holding this award.

 - Candidates' proposed supervisors for the work term placement must be SCN Principal Investigators (PIs) - click here for a list of current SCN PIs.
 Note: A SCN PI can host an undergraduate/co-op student from a different institution other than his/her own.

 - SCN PIs may only submit one application.
 A SCN PIs may only train one recipient of a SCN Research Training Award (Undergraduate Research Training Award, Co-op Award, Social Sciences Summer Student Award OR Clinical Student Research Training Award) at any one time.

-- Research project must clearly fall within SCN mission and be collaborative in nature.
+- Research project must clearly fall within the SCN mission and be collaborative in nature.